fsharp/fsharp.org/use/linux/index.md

 ### Option 1: Use the F# Debian/Ubuntu packages

-To add repositories for Mono and F# just follow instructions in [Mono documentation](http://www.mono-project.com/docs/getting-started/install/linux/#debian-ubuntu-and-derivatives).
+To use the latest stable version of the F# Debian/Ubuntu package, it is highly recommended that you follow the instructions in the [Mono documentation](http://www.mono-project.com/docs/getting-started/install/linux/#debian-ubuntu-and-derivatives).

 Then install packages mono-complete and fsharp.